MaryamAsgarinezhad/obsidian/Linux/Kubernetes.md

 vim ~/.kube/config
 ```

-- Here you set the
+- Here you set the clusters and namespaces you can access.